Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations: Introduction

 {Loading orientation may strongly impact the type of dislocation interactions, their strength, and resulting organization in dislocation microstructures.
 Changing the relative strengths and internal lengths of strengthening mechanisms has been shown to dramatically impact the statistical signature of plastic bursts in Al alloys micropillars} \cite{Zhang2017}.
-However the impact of orientation has been rarely studied \cite{sparks2018nontrivial, devincre2010scale}, and different consequences were observed.
-In \cite{devincre2010scale}, a power law exponent $\alpha \approx -1.7$ was found to be independent of loading orientation in simulations of Discrete Dislocation Dynamics (DDD) under fixed strain rate, while the exponent was found in experiments on pillars to vary from $\alpha \approx -1$ to -2 depending on the orientation of Au single crystals \cite{sparks2018nontrivial}. {Ultimately, one may wonder what controls the dislocation avalanche statistics in deformed systems with evolving microstructures, and polycrystalline samples with {multiple} crystal orientation.}
+However the impact of orientation has been rarely studied \cite{sparks2018nontrivial, devincre2010scale}, and different consequences were observed. {In \cite{devincre2010scale}, a power-law exponent of $\alpha \approx 1.7$ was found to be independent of loading orientation in Discrete Dislocation Dynamics (DDD) simulations conducted at a fixed strain rate, whereas experiments on Au single-crystal micropillars with different orientations reported $\alpha \approx 1.6-1.9$ for high-symmetry axes and $\alpha \approx 1-1.2$ for low-symmetry axes \cite{sparks2018nontrivial}.} {Ultimately, one may wonder what controls the dislocation avalanche statistics in deformed systems with evolving microstructures, and polycrystalline samples with {multiple} crystal orientation.}

 Understandably, many existing experimental and simulation works focus on deformed micropillars in which the intermittency of plastic deformation is exacerbated.
 However, conventional dislocation mechanisms compete with the size effects induced in these finite-dimension systems \cite{el-awady_unravelling_2015}.
 On a macroscopic scale, power law regimes and corresponding exponents are well defined over amplitudes or energies of up to five orders of magnitude from the analysis of acoustic emission bursts \cite{weiss1997acoustic, richeton2005breakdown, weiss_mild_2015}, although the link with dislocation activity is not direct.
 DDD simulations appear to be the simulation tool of choice, but few studies have focused on bulk systems in 3D \cite{devincre2008dislocation, csikor2007dislocation, devincre2010scale, berta2025identifying}.